Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

 \subsection{Construction of simplicial quotients}

-We define a new \pcf polynomial $g$ by replacing each core $\mathcal{K}$ of $f$ with the closure of a new Fatou component $\overline{U}$ of degree $\deg(\mathcal{K})$.
-Such a \pcf polynomial can be constructed combinatorially by its Hubbard tree as follows.
+For a \pcf polynomial $f$, the {\em simplicial quotient} of $f$ is roughly speaking a \pcf polynomial $g$ obtained by replacing each core $\mathcal{K}$ of $f$ with the closure of a new Fatou component $\overline{U}$ of degree $\deg(\mathcal{K})$.
+A precise construction can be achieved by constructing a desired Hubbard tree in a combinatorial way and then applying Theorem \ref{thm:ra} as follows.